A CAMERA BANDWAGON

 VANDALISM

-WHAT DO TRAFFIC CAMERAS ISSUE FINES FOR?
+WHAT DO TRAFFIC CAMERAS ISSUE FINE FOR?

-Cameras monitor nearly all traffic violations and they capture the following:
+Cameras monitor nearly all traffic violations and they capture the following

 Speeding violations